The Coronavirus Job Retention Scheme offers grant funding to support employers whose operations have been severely affected by coronavirus (COVID-19).

 Further information for NHS and mixed practices can be found here.

-- The scheme is open to all employers with a PAYE scheme on 28 February 2020;
+- The scheme is open to all employers with a PAYE scheme;

-- To qualify the employee must have been on your PAYE payroll on 19 March 2020 (new employees who started before this date do not qualify);
+- To qualify the employee must have been on your PAYE payroll on 30 October 2020 (new employees who started after this date do not qualify);

 - Employees currently self-isolating or on sick leave should receive statutory sick pay but can be furloughed after their sick leave period.
 Similarly, those employees on maternity / paternity leave can be furloughed once they are due to return to work;

-- The amount you can claim (up to £2,500 per month) is calculated as follows:
+- The amount you can claim (up to £2,500 per month) we believe will be calculated as follows:

 - For those in receipt of a set salary, you can claim 80% of their usual salary before tax (ignoring any commission or bonus payments);